yma010/Whiskr/README.md

 #### Photo Index
 ![alt text](https://i.imgur.com/7t7k6Dt.png)

-Photo Index offers  the users  a collection of photos with easy access to the photographer photostream and the photo show page modal and comments.
+Photo Index offers  the users  a collection of photos with easy access to the photographer's photostream and the photo show page modal and comments.

 #### Photo Show Page
 ![alt text](https://i.imgur.com/DNWry13.png)

-Users open the modal show page by clicking on the picture, this action displays  the image in a larger format, the photo’s information is displayed on hover.
+Users open the modal show page by clicking on the picture: this action displays  the image in a larger format, and the photo’s information is displayed on hover.

 #### Explore, Recent Photos and Trending